 The Program determines that Clinical Instructors are competent, effective, and licensed physical therapists, with a minimum of one-year full-time post-licensure clinical experience.
-This is done by talking with the CCCE prior to obtaining the clinical placement.
+This is confirmed by the CCCE prior to obtaining the clinical placement.
 Interviews with the CI at midterm and/or during clinical site visits are also part of the assessment process to determine effectiveness.
-Dialogue includes questions about the CI's teaching style, their ability to provide student feedback, and strategies used to identify and address any challenges.
+Dialogue includes questions about the CI's teaching effectiveness, their ability to provide student feedback, clinical competence, and strategies used to identify and address any challenges.
+By signing the attestation form, the CI acknowledges these expectations.
 The school communicates with the CCCE and the CI at various intervals to determine how effective they are as role models and clinical teachers.
-To assist in this assessment, information in Exxat or alternative platform and written/verbal communication are also examined.
+This information is collected and analyzed in for program improvement.